-The point of the credit score scale is to allow lenders and other financial services providers (like insurance agents) to immediately ascertain whether or not you are a credit risk.
-If you have a low credit score, then service providers, like cell phone companies, and even a potential employer, might make assumptions that your level of financial responsibility is low, and that you might prove irresponsible in other areas as well.
+The point of the credit score scale is to allow lenders and other financial service providers (like insurance agents) to immediately ascertain whether or not you are a credit risk.
+If you have a low credit score, then service providers, like cell phone companies – and even a potential employer – might make assumptions that your level of financial responsibility is low, and that you might prove irresponsible in other areas as well.
 Clearly, lenders view a low credit score as something that increases the chance that they won’t be repaid the money they lend.

-Your position on the credit score scale is usually figured by using a formula that takes into account the following information (and I’ve included how much emphasis your FICO score places on each):
+Your position on the credit score scale is usually calculated by using a formula that takes into account the following information (and I included how much emphasis your FICO® Score places on each):

-- 10% The types of debt/credit that you have.
+- 10% – The types of debt/credit you have

-That having been said keeping track of your FAKO score can still be beneficial.
-It won't be as accurate as the FICO score your lender is looking at, but you can track the ups and downs of your score by using a FAKO score.
-Any significant increases or decreases in that score would be an indicator to check things out on your FICO score.
+That having been said, keeping track of your FAKO score can still be beneficial.
+It won't be as accurate as the FICO score your lender is looking at, but you can track the ups and downs of your credit score by using a FAKO score.
+Any significant increases or decreases in that credit score would be an indicator to check things out on your FICO® Score.